Allergy Testing in Palm Harbor, FL

 This approach is used mainly for allergies caused by food, drugs, venom, latex, and animal dander.
 This can also include occupational allergies, and to a lesser extent, depending on the suspected cause, asthma, rhinitis, and eczema.
 When using allergen avoidance, it is important to know that there may be interactions resulting from cross reactions between, to name a few, latex and fruits and vegetables as well as tree pollen and fresh fruits.
 While it may appear simple, avoiding allergens may be difficult to achieve, costly, and may not be completely successful.

 This approach is often part of an individual's emergency self-treatment plan for acute attacks such as acute tongue swelling or anaphylaxis that can result from insect bites.

 By administering an allergen either via a beneath the skin (subcutaneous) injection or under the tongue (sublingual) an allergist or immunologist can try to reintroduce a patient's immunological tolerance to a particular allergen.
 These procedures are typically used to treat allergies caused by pollen rhinitis, venom, asthma and cat allergy.
 On occasion, the use of drugs to desensitize a patient to a particular allergen can also be used.

-For questions about allergy testing or treatment, call Gulfcoast Ear, Nose & Throat at (727) 942-4005 to schedule an appointment office in Palm Harbor, just a short drive from Tarpon Springs, Clearwater, and Tampa.
+For questions about allergy testing or treatment, call Gulfcoast Ear, Nose & Throat at (727) 942-4005 to schedule an appointment with an allergy doctor.
+Our office is in Palm Harbor, just a short drive from Tarpon Springs, Clearwater, and Tampa.